ryankueter/CheckValidators/README.md

 ##### ThrowErrors()

-ThrowErrors() will throw all the errors in a nicely formatted error message.
+ThrowErrors() will throw all the errors in a formatted error message.

 ```csharp
 // Throwing errors